Reception

 We have a limited amount of books within our reading scheme, so your child might get given the same book more than once.
 This is a great opportunity to boost word recognition and fluency when reading.
 It will also increase confidence as it is a 'known' book and your child might remember it.
 Feel free to do the activities mentioned above (*) to really explore and enjoy the book.

-Sounds covered: s, a, t, i, m, n, o, p, b, c, g, h, v, f, e, d, k, l, r, u, j, w, z
+Sounds covered: s, a, t, i, m, n, o, p, b, c, g, h, v, f, e, d, k, l, r, u, j, w, z, x, y, *ll, *ff, *ss, *zz

 high frequency words: is, a, the, I, for, of, to, are

-Sound spotting - with the sounds displayed the children are asked to spot the sound ... they either have to point it out, highlight it, trace over the letter, or write it on their whiteboards.
+Sound spotting - with the sounds displayed the children are asked to spot the sound.
+They either have to point it out, highlight it, trace over the letter, or write it on their whiteboards.

 Word building – using sound cards children help identify the sounds needed to build a given word, working out one sound at a time, s-a-t ‘sat.'

 Dictation - adults tell the children a simple sentence, containing 'tricky words' - words that do not follow phonetically decodable patterns, and decodable words (words they can sound out).
 The children are encouraged to use their Phonic knowledge to write the sentence.
-We also practise using finer spaces, capital letters and full stops.
+We also practise using finger spaces, capital letters and full stops.

 Sound Swap - starting with a given word, change one sound to make a new word - cat, pat, pan, tan, tin, pin etc.